Early Reading and Phonics

 Read Write Inc in Practice

 Children are assessed each half term and work in progress groups to master each level of phonics and reading.
-They are then taught in a RWI group which matches their appropriate level of challenge.
-Some children need extra practice to keep up and we accelerate the progress of these children with one-to-one tutoring.
+These progress groups ensure all children are working at the appropriate level of challenge.
+Some children need extra practice to 'keep up' and we accelerate the progress of these children with one-to-one phonics tutoring.

 Read Write Inc. Fresh Start